 Millennials value professional development over perks.
 They don’t want a company juice bar; they want training options.
 They expect to learn a lot from every job or they will look for other opportunities.

 Millennials desire a coaching type of relationship with managers.
 They perform best when they receive regular praise and encouragement from their managers.
 The more frequent the coaching and feedback, the more engaged the employee will become.

 They seek ongoing feedback, not an annual review

 Millennials do not like the annual performance review process for several reasons.
 You have to wait an entire year for additional feedback.
 The goals set in the review often shift throughout the following year.
 Finally, many performance review processes are designed to point out shortcomings rather than successes.

 According to Gallup, consistent feedback, delivered through regular meetings with a manager, will increase an employee’s engagement and performance.
-However, most organisations are really falling short in this area.
+However, most organizations are really falling short in this area.
 Only 21% of Millennials meet weekly with their bosses; 56% meet less than monthly.

 There are many employees in the Baby Boom or X generations that would probably find a quarterly or monthly frequency of feedback perfectly adequate.
 The employees tend to be self-starters who like to feel independent and autonomous.
 Millennials do not value autonomy in the same way.
 They prefer to collaborate and work in teams.

 Remember that Millennials do not like to focus on improving weaknesses but rather building on their strengths.
 A study by Gallup revealed that 67% of employees who say their manager focuses on their positive strengths are also engaged in their work.